 Whatever panettone success I’ve enjoyed is thanks to the melding of these two great no-knead bread baking books…

-The panettone recipe H-E-R-E from “The New Artisan Bread in Five Minutes a Day: The Discovery that Revolutionizes Home Baking,” by Jeff Hertzberg, M.D., and Zoë François.
-I blogged a detailed review of the book H-E-R-E.
+Use the panettone easy recipe here from “The New Artisan Bread in Five Minutes a Day: The Discovery that Revolutionizes Home Baking,” by Jeff Hertzberg, M.D., and Zoë François.
+By the way, I’ve also blogged a detailed review about the book.

-My loaves aren’t cookbook photo-perfect, and I use recipes loosely, yet the above two books guarantee you’ll end up with something wonderful.
+My loaves aren’t cookbook photo-perfect, I use recipes only loosely, and I never repeat the same recipe exactly the same way.
+However, these two books will guarantee that you’ll end up with something delicious!

 - The recipe is very flexible.
-For instance, if you don’t like nuts or dried fruit, you can double up on one or the other, or leave them out, or substitute things like chocolate chips.
+For instance, if you don’t like nuts or dried fruit, double up on one or the other, or leave them out entirely — or substitute them with something else like chocolate chips.

 - For the first half of the baking, leave the lid on.
-For the remainder, take the lid off.
-That shaves some of the baking time and gives a browner crust.
+For the remainder, take the lid off to shave off baking time and achieve a browner crust.

-- Lining the pot with parchment paper makes things easier.
+- Lining the pot with parchment paper makes removal and cleanup much easier.

 - Leftover panettone freezes nicely.

 - Whole wheat flour is a good, hearty alternative for the white flour.